eliotsykes/6-minute-backups/README.txt

 -----------
 1. Put all the files in this directory on the system you want to backup.
    Putting it in your home directory under /6-minute-backups is good.

+   cd ~
+   git clone git://github.com/eliotsykes/6-minute-backups.git

-2. Copy 6minbackup-sample.yml to 6minbackup.yml and edit as directed in that file.
+2. Copy 6minbackup-sample.yml to ~/.6minbackup/6minbackup.yml and edit as directed in that
+   file:

+   mkdir .6minbackup
+   cp 6-minute-backups/6minbackup-sample.yml .6minbackup/6minbackup.yml
+   vi .6minbackup/6minbackup.yml

 3. Import the gpg_recipient's public key before running the script: e.g. gpg --import pubkey.txt
    ( More on gpg here: http://www.madboa.com/geek/gpg-quickstart/ )

-3. Set up cron to run 6minbackup.rb daily (or however often you want it to run).
+3. Set up cron to run 6minbackup.rb daily.

 Using the backups
 -----------------